x0pherl/partomatic/docs/partomatic.md

 ## The elements of Partomatic

 There are three elements of Partomatic.
-- `BuildablePart`
+- `AutomatablePart`
 - `PartomaticConfig`
 - `Partomatic`

-## BuildablePart
+## AutomatablePart

-BuildablePart is a small wrapper around build123d's Part class that adds some useful additional data for generating parts in an automated context.
-These variables are members of the BuildablePart class:]
+AutomatablePart is a small wrapper around build123d's Part class that adds some useful additional data for generating parts in an automated context.
+These variables are members of the AutomatablePart class:]
 ```
     part: Part = field(default_factory=Part)
     display_location: Location = field(default_factory=Location)